WVSG (AM): Ohio State University

-In the fall of 1921 8XI's experimental license was deleted.
-The university was issued a Technical and Training School station license with the new call sign 8YO.
+In the fall of 1921 8XI's experimental license was deleted, and the university was issued a Technical and Training School station license with the call sign 8YO.

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted regulations requiring that stations making broadcasts intended for the general public obtain a "Limited Commercial" license.
 On June 3, 1922, the university was issued its first broadcasting station license, with the call sign WEAO.
-This call sign was randomly assigned from an alphabetical roster of available call letter.
+The call letters were randomly assigned from a sequential roster of available call signs.
 In 1933, the call letters were changed to WOSU, representing Ohio State University's initials.

-In 1949, an FM station was added, WOSU-FM at 89.7 MHz.
+In 1949, an FM station was added, WOSU-FM on 89.7 MHz.
 At first, the FM station largely simulcast the AM's programming.
 Because 820 AM was a daytimer, required to go off the air at night, WOSU-FM was able to continue the AM's programs into the evening.
 In 1956, a TV station was added, WOSU-TV Channel 34.